Jbbermeo/Python_crash_course/oop-concepts/09_composition-and-aggregation.md

 ---

-## When to Use Composition vs. Aggregation
+## 🔹When to Use Composition vs. Aggregation
 | Scenario | Use Composition | Use Aggregation |
 |----------|----------------|----------------|
 | If the child **cannot exist independently** | ✅ | ❌ |